wellingtoluiztj/TAXILA-Install/README.md

 ### First Step

-Make a diretory to install Taxila
 <pre>
-mkdir LBM_NEW
+Make a diretory to install Taxila: mkdir LBM_NEW
 </pre>